Indre-V/blossom-therapy/README.md

 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/): Used for overall development and tweaking, including testing responsiveness, debugging, and performance profiling.
 - [Cloudinary](https://cloudinary.com/): Image hosting service used to upload and manage images, providing features such as image optimization, transformation, and delivery.
 - [Coolors](https://coolors.co/): Used to create a color palette, offering tools for generating, exploring, and customizing color schemes for web design.
-- [Database Schema](https://dbdatabase.io/): dbdatabase.io is a database management tool used for creating and managing databases, providing features such as schema design, data modeling, and SQL querying.
+- [Database Schema](https://dbdiagram.io/): database management tool used for creating and managing databases, providing features such as schema design, data modeling, and SQL querying.
 - [Favicon](https://favicon.io/): Used to create the favicon, providing a simple tool for generating favicons for web applications.
 - [Font Awesome](https://fontawesome.com/): Used for icons in the information bar, providing a wide range of high-quality, customizable icons for web development.
 - [GitHub](https://github.com/): Used for version control and as an agile tool, facilitating collaborative development, code review, and project management.